Produce, publish and manage information resources about the activities of the Senate and its committees.

 SPIO produces and publishes an array of information resources so that people can understand and engage in the work of the Senate and its committees.
 This work is undertaken against the strategic goal of improving the department’s approach to publishing and sharing information and being responsive to the evolving ways in which senators and the public expect to find and consume information.

-SPIO supported each of the 37 sitting days in this reporting period by producing and publishing the following information resources relevant to the meetings of the Senate, with corresponding performance results met:
+SPIO supported each of the 58 sitting days in this reporting period by producing and publishing the following information resources relevant to the meetings of the Senate, and meeting corresponding performance results:

 - compilation and publication of statistics about the work of the Senate: StatsNet and Statistical Summary.